 TUTORING and LEARNING CENTER VOLUNTEERS: Westminster Mathematics & Computer Science students staff drop-in tutoring in the Mathematics & Computer Science Seminar Room, as well as volunteer at the Campus Learning Center to provide more structured assistance in Mathematics & Computer Science courses.

-KAPPA MU EPSILON Mathematics Honor Society: Members organize social, as well as learning opportunities; these include mathematical games, ice cream social, fall pizza party, treats during exams, and a spring dinner for all majors in the Department.
+KAPPA MU EPSILON Mathematics Honor Society: Members organize social as well as learning opportunities; activities include mentoring opportunities, mathematical games, movie nights, pizza parties, treats during exams, and a spring dinner for all majors in the Department.
 Dr. Pamela Richardson is the advisor.

 ACTUARIAL and GRADUATE RECORD EXAMS: Faculty meet with students to prepare for these exams.

 GEEK WEEK: Each year, the Mathematics and Computer Science Department is represented by several teams of four or five students during the college's annual Geek Week of competitions and spoofs.
 Teams include first-year students through seniors; all departments in Hoyt Science Resources Center participate for bragging rights among the sciences.